 On August 15, 2006, Jan Weisberg was named as the 11th head baseball coach in school history.
-He is entering his 10th season at the helm and coming off a third consecutive 35+ win season.
-After the 2016 season, Weisberg has a 311-129-1 overall coaching record and has been 290-107-1 at Birmingham-Southern.
+He is entering his 13th season on the Hilltop with a 393-150-1 record.

 In 2016, he led the Panthers to a 39-13 overall record, the most program wins in 13 years, and a 17-4 record against Southern Athletic Association opponents.
 The team captured the conference regular season and tournament titles and was ranked as high as No. 2 in the nation.
 It marked their third straight regular season championship.
 Weisberg earned SAA coach of the year honors while 10 Panthers picked up all-conference nods, including SAA Pitcher of the Year Ryan Gaines.
 Gaines went on to earn all-region honors from D3baseball.com and the American Baseball Coaches Association.
 Four others were named to all-region teams between the two organizations and the Panthers concluded the season ranked No. 6 nationally.

 2016 also saw Bruce Maxwell, the 2012 ABCA and D3baseball.com Division III baseball player of the year and All-American catcher under Weisberg, called up to the majors.
 Maxwell appeared in 33 games for the Oakland Athletics after his debut on July 23.